-Cycle-by-cycle current limitation is realized with a second comparator (OCP comparator) that senses the voltage across the current sense resistor Rs as well and compares this voltage to a reference value $V{CSX}$ .
+Cycle-by-cycle current limitation is realized with a second comparator (OCP comparator) that senses the voltage across the current sense resistor Rs as well and compares this voltage to a reference value V{csx}.
 Its output is or-ed with that of the PWM comparator (see the circuit schematic in Figure 17 on page 29).
-In this way, if the programming signal delivered by the feedforward block and sent to the PWM comparator exceeds $V{CSX}$ , it will be the OCP comparator to reset first the PWM latch instead of the PWM comparator.
-The value of Vcsx, thereby, determines the overcurrent setpoint along with the sense resistor Rs.
+In this way, if the programming signal delivered by the feedforward block and sent to the PWM comparator exceeds V{csx}, it will be the OCP comparator to reset first the PWM latch instead of the PWM comparator.
+The value of V{csx}, thereby, determines the overcurrent setpoint along with the sense resistor Rs.

 The power that QR flyback converters with a fixed overcurrent setpoint (like fixed-frequency systems) are able to deliver changes with the input voltage considerably.
-Obviously, this is not a problem if the flyback converter runs off a fixed voltage bus generated by the PFC preregulator; however, with a tracking boost PFC (a "boost follower" PFC), the regulated output voltage at maximum mains voltage can be even twice the value at minimum mains voltage.
-In this case the issue is still there, although not as big as without PFC and wide-range mains.
-With a 1:2 voltage change, the maximum transferable power at maximum line can be 50% higher than at minimum line, as shown by the upper curve in the diagram of Figure 16.
-The L6566A has the Line Feedforward function available to solve this issue.
+With wide-range mains, at maximum line it can be more than twice the value at minimum line, as shown by the upper curve in the diagram of Figure 16 on page 28.
+The device has the Line Feedforward function available to solve this issue.